Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 > Note: A controller is pre-built in the Unity URDF importer to help showcase the movement of the Niryo.
 The Controller script is added to the imported URDF by default.
 This will add FKrobot and Joint Control components at runtime.

-- On the Controller script of the `niryo_one` object, set the Stiffness to `10000` and the Damping to `100`.
+- On the Controller script of the top-level `niryo_one` object, set the Stiffness to `10000` and the Damping to `100`.

 ![](img/1_controller.png)

+- Move the camera to a more convenient location for viewing the robot, e.g. assign the Main Camera's Position to `(0, 1.8, -0.8)`, and the Rotation to `(45, 0, 0)` in the Inspector.

 - Press Play.
 If everything imported correctly, no errors should appear in the Console window.
 The robot arm should stay “mounted” to the table, and nothing should fall through the floor.

 > Note: Using the Controller, joints can be selected using the arrow keys.
 Use the left/right arrow keys to navigate through the joints, where the selected index will be highlighted in red.
 Use the up/down arrow keys to control the selected joint movement.
+The Controller script on the niryo_one object will describe the actively Selected Index as well as the Joint Name.

 ![](img/1_end.gif)